To what extent can supply side policies reduce unemployment?

 - Better education and training.
 This provides skills which will help the long-term unemployed to retrain and find jobs in a fast-changing labour market.
 This can help reduce structural unemployment.
 However, it depends whether the government can provide skills that employers really need; there is no guarantee that government spending will be able to solve the skills gap.

-- Training for unemployed to help present better CVs and give themselves confidence in job interviews.
+- Training for the unemployed to help present better CVs and give themselves confidence in job interviews.
 This may be useful to targetting long-term unemployment and those who have become discouraged from the job-markets

-- Lower unemployment benefits to increase the incentive to get a job.
+- Lower unemployment benefits.
+Lower benefits increase the incentive to get a job.
 It is argued generous unemployment benefits create an unemployment trap, where those on benefits would get only a small increase in after tax income if they decided to work.

-- Increased labour market flexibility. e.g. make it easier to hire and fire workers; this should encourage firms to set up and hire workers in the first place.
+- Increased labour market flexibility. e.g. make it easier to hire and fire workers; in theory, this should encourage firms to set up and hire workers in the first place.
 It is argued the EU has a higher natural rate of unemployment due to more restrictive labour markets.
 The UK has seen a fall in unemployment since 2010 – due in part to more flexible labour markets and growth in zero-hour contracts.
 However, increased labour market flexibility may make workers more fearful of losing their jobs.
-It may also lead to shorter term contracts and increase inequality.
+It may also lead to lower wage growth and increasing inequality.

 A single mother may not wish to enter the labour market because of prohibitive child care costs.
-She would not be counted as unemployed because she is not actively seeking work.
+She would not be counted as unemployed because she is not actively seeking work – she is economically inactive.
 However, if there was a reduction in the cost of providing child care, then there may be a greater incentive to enter the labour market and take work.